Skip to main content

 • 7.
 Drop the color-matched deck cap inserts into the empty sleeves so the deck reads finished

 • 8.
-Reinstall is the reverse — start at the first sleeve, unroll, drop poles every 3'
+Reinstall is the reverse — start at the first sleeve, unroll, and drop poles into each sleeve at the spacing installed on your project (every 3' on the configuration commonly quoted)

 07